steawinfdox-png/skz-nlp-clustering/README.md

-# JVKE Song Lyrics NLP and VADER Analysis
-Sentiment analysis of JVKE (pop music artist) songs from 2022-2025
+# Unsupervised Emotional Clustering and Visualization of Stray Kids' Discography